richardmh/xero2/README.md

 and it references some functions not included here eg
 - application.org.getPerm() and application.org.setPerm() which are my way of getting and setting static settings
-- application.log.cflog2() which is my way of logging things But you should be able to change these easily enough for your purposes.
+- application.log.cflog2() which is my way of logging things

+But you should be able to change these easily enough for your purposes.

-It also talks to xero in XML by default because my apps started talking to xero at a time when their api wasn't offering json across the board so even though xml is often more tricky it is my default so I don't have to rewrite a raft of functions in my apps.
+It also talks to xero in XML by default because my apps started talking to xero at a time when their api wasn't offering json across the board so even though xml is often more tricky, it is my default so I don't have to rewrite a raft of functions in my apps.
+For info, I'm using MSSQL as my back end db.
+For POST & PUT, rather than composing the appropriate xml in cfml I use the FOR XML PATH('something') query output to do it because it always seems to produce syntatically correct xml.

 To get json data, just change the sAccept default value to "application/json" and to post or put json, change the contentType default value to "application/json"
 - beware of xero's horrible date format in a get which looks like this in raw json : "\/Date(1601884339123)\/"  or "\/Date(1453224792477+0000)\/"